Choose a Stack or Build Your Own

 Whether you are shipping an AI agent pipeline, a SaaS backend, or a WordPress cluster, the workflow is the same.

-Browse the marketplace for curated stacks - n8n, Portainer, Mailu, WordPress, and dozens more - or open Stack Builder to compose a custom multi-service architecture from scratch.
+Browse the marketplace for pre-built stacks (n8n, Portainer, Mailu, WordPress, and 50+ others) or open the Stack Builder to compose a custom multi-service architecture.

 Link your preferred cloud account - AWS, Hetzner, DigitalOcean, Vultr, Linode, or any VPS with SSH access - so TryDirect can provision resources on your behalf.